Looking for inspiration to travel solo?

 “So when are we leaving?
-What days have you applied for a leave, at your workplace?”
-I asked my friend Alok, with whom I was trying to partner up in a few-week long motorbike expedition in Himalayas.
+What days have you applied for leave at your workplace?”
+I asked my friend Ankit, with whom I was planning a motorbiking expedition in the Himalayas.

 “No man, the thing is I might not be coming along, something really urgent has come up,” he confessed, in his usual tone.

-“The man who goes alone can start today; but he who travels with another must wait until that other is ready” Henry David Thoreau
+“The man who goes alone can start today, but he who travels with another must wait until that other is ready” Henry David Thoreau

-I Wanted To Give It A Try
+I Wanted To Travel Solo

 “What if I don’t like it?”

 And it sounded like a pretty strong assurance.
 I was not going to jail.
 If ever, I felt bored or realised that solo travelling isn’t meant for me, I can pack my bags and return!

 “We cannot expect to grow if we are too afraid and not willing to face challenges.
 When we exit our everyday, mundane lifestyle, to do something different, we experience personal growth”